RyanScottLewis/path_tree_viewer/README.md

     -I, --indent-char VALUE          Character to use for indentation (default: ' ') -i, --indent-size VALUE          Size for each indentation level (default: '2')
 ```

+### Tipes & Tricks

+View all directories within a path recursively, in a sorted manner:

+`find /srv/share -type d | sort | path_tree_viewer -i`

+### FAQ

+*Why not use `tree`?*

+This application is designed to manipulate text strings, as opposed to `tree` which will read the
+filesystem.
+This allows users to view the result of many operations concatenated into a single file
+or pipe directly from other commands, such as `find`, which can be quite complex (using
+functionality `tree` does not have.)

 ## Contributing